ccallawa/alyvix_doc/test_case_building/designer_strings.rst

    :class: image-boxshadow
    :alt: The mouse action selection dropdown.

-The text that is inserted may come from multiple sources (in which case the :guilabel:`String` field specifies how they should be combined):
+The text that is inserted may come from multiple sources, in which case the :guilabel:`String` field specifies how they should be combined (examples can be found in the next section below):

 * **Manually specified on the test case object itself:**